mahsasheikh/M01-tool/User Manual.md

 ## **Hybrid Generation**

-In this section, you'll learn how to generate hybrid molecules using HybGen.
+In this section, you'll learn how to generate hybrid molecules using M01 tool.
 Follow the steps below to create your hybrids.

 ### **Steps for Hybrid Generation:**